Leo I (dwarf galaxy): Mass

-A kinematic study of Leo I could not place much constraints on dark matter, but found that there is almost certainly a black hole of three million solar masses in the center of the galaxy.
-This is significant, as it is the first time this has been done with a dwarf spheroidal galaxy.
-Leo I's black hole has a mass comparable to the mass of the Milky Way's black hole, Sagittarius A*.
+A kinematic study of Leo I suggested the presence of a black hole of three million solar masses in the center of the galaxy.
+This would be significant, as it would be the first time this has been done with a dwarf spheroidal galaxy.
+A black hole of three million solar masses is comparable to the mass of the Milky Way's black hole, Sagittarius A*.
+However, another study could not confirm this, suggesting at most an intermediate-mass black hole of a few 105 solar masses.
+Among the Milky Way's satellites that are classical dwarf spheroidal galaxies, it has the highest density of dark matter.

 It has been suggested that Leo I is a tidal debris stream in the outer halo of the Milky Way.
 This hypothesis has not been confirmed, however.

 Star formation

 Typical to a dwarf galaxy, the metallicity of Leo I is very low, only one percent that of the Sun.
 Gallart et al. (1999) deduce from Hubble Space Telescope observations that the galaxy experienced a major increase (accounting for 70% to 80% of its population) in its star formation rate between 6 Ga and 2 Ga (billion years ago).
 There is no significant evidence of any stars that are more than 10 Ga old.
 About 1 Ga ago, star formation in Leo I appears to have dropped suddenly to an almost negligible rate, roughly coinciding with its latest periastron passage of the Milky Way.
 Ram pressure stripping would have removed its gas, decreasing its star formation rate.
 Some low-level activity may have continued until 200-500 Ma.
 Therefore, it is thought to be the youngest dwarf spheroidal satellite galaxy of the Milky Way.
 In addition, the galaxy may be embedded in a cloud of ionized gas with a mass similar to that of the whole galaxy.